The Rust Performance Book

 that error explicit.

-Note that buffering also works with stdout, so you might want to combine manual locking and buffering when making many writes to stdout.
+Finally, note that buffering also works with stdout, so you might want to combine manual locking and buffering when making many writes to stdout.

 Reading Input as Raw Bytes